Online marketplaces have been hyped for more than a decade. New marketplaces launch and new features become trendy.

 Talking about creating some kind of Clarity.fm-like platforms, they assume the ability to receive a video consultation from experts in the field.

 Online consulting can also be in the form of mentorship.
-This type of counselling marketplace helps people with career guidance.
-And here again – video calls facilitate the trust between career counsellors and those who seek career advice.
+This type of counseling marketplace helps people with career guidance.
+And here again – video calls facilitate the trust between career counselors and those who seek career advice.

 Remember the days when interpretations were done in person?

 Nowadays, interpretations can be done through online interpreting marketplaces like Ablio or Lingoking.
-Our client, TikkTalk, Norwegian marketplace for online interpreting, went even further by enabling video calling for their customers.
-This feature helped TikkTalk to distinguish itself on the market and boost its customer growth.
+Our client, Salita, a Norwegian marketplace for online interpreting, went even further by enabling video calling for their customers.
+This feature helped Salita to distinguish itself on the market and boost its customer growth.

-For the TikkTalk platform, we decided to implement two video providers.
+For the Salita platform, we decided to implement two video providers.
 And it turned out to be a better choice for this platform.

 Besides using video conferencing cloud solutions for providing interpretation services, such marketplaces can also use video services for checking interpreter’s skills.
 This is particularly relevant for marketplaces that offer interpretational services for rare languages.